se23m504/WebViewStream/README.md

 - Platform: HoloLens 2 (UWP)
 - Language: C# (Unity)
-- Required Packages:
+- Required packages:
-    - Mixed Reality Toolkit (MRTK2)
-    - Microsoft WebView for Unity
+    - com.microsoft.mixedreality.openxr
+    - com.microsoft.mixedreality.toolkit.foundation
+    - com.microsoft.mixedreality.toolkit.standardassets
+    - com.microsoft.mixedreality.webview.unity

 Note: Install dependencies from my (MixedReality)[https://github.com/se23m504/mixedreality] repository.
 Only use the specific libraries and versions hosted there, as they have been patched for this project's requirements.
 Using different versions may lead to errors and compatibility issues.